Masterfile-co/ReactInterview/README.md

 9. The list should update every time the sort , order and page reducer state updates.

-10. The ff are the default states on the redux, you're free to add the other necessary default states and additional states you may need:
+10. The following are the default states on the redux, you're free to add the other necessary default states and additional states you may need:

 ```
 sort = 'ID'